Sword of Sodan: Sega Genesis

 While the gameplay mechanic is very similar to the Amiga version, there are several differences.
 First, enemies attack from both directions, instead of the single direction in the Amiga game.
 Second, the player relies more regularly on potions, which are also dropped more frequently and can combined to achieve different effects.
 Third, the areas have been reduced from eleven to eight, with some completely deleted (e.g. the forest), while others combined.
 Finally, there are only eight enemies, as opposed to the thirteen in the Amiga game, however, the enemies are spawned more frequently, and in different areas.

 Development

 Sword of Sodan was created by three Danish engineers from Discovery Software in 1988, while a simultaneous conversion port was worked on for the Apple IIGS by Visual Concepts.
-Two years later Innerprise Software, whom purchased the game rights, created a scaled-down port of for the Sega Genesis system which differs in reduced graphics and sound quality, as well as notable changes in overall gameplay.
-The Genesis port was published by Electronic Arts.
+Two years later Innerprise Software, who purchased the game rights, created a scaled-down port for the Sega Genesis system which differs in reduced graphics and sound quality, as well as notable changes in overall gameplay.
+The Genesis port was published by Electronic Arts in North America and Europe, and by Sega in Japan.
 The game was again ported in 1993 by Bethesda Softworks for the Apple Macintosh System 7.